 There is a wealth of material for free covered in these three playlists.
 Obviously, there are many overlaps and the same videos feature in multiple playlists.
 Even then this is a massive learning resource.
 The only downside for a total beginner is having to try and make sense of everything here – especially, where to begin and how exactly to proceed.
 For a diligent student, the educational material is all there, ready to be devoured.

-5. Classical Guitar Corner, a great learning ground for intermediates
+5. Classical Guitar Corner on YouTube: A great learning ground for intermediates

-This is the channel for one of the foremost teachers of classical guitar in the online world, Dr Simon Powis of Classical Guitar Corner.
-Though the number of tutorials do not into hundreds and aren’t comprehensive for a total beginner, there is valuable guidance for a classical guitarist who has gone beyond the basics.
+This is the YouTube channel for one of the foremost teachers of classical guitar in the online world, Dr Simon Powis of Classical Guitar Corner.
+There aren’t hundreds of videos and they aren’t all for a total beginner, but there is valuable guidance for a classical guitarist who has gone beyond the basics.

 The Repertoire tutorials playlist caters to early intermediate guitarists.
 The pieces themselves are not too difficult unless you are completely new to the classical guitar and the explanations and guidance are top notch.
 Powis is a thoughtful and gifted teacher, who gets to the heart of musical interpretation with clear explanations and demos.
 The kind of pieces explored in some depth include: